 International studies students also complete one of three program options which complete the major.
-The options include completing additional international studies course work; completing a senior project or honors thesis; or combining an experiential learning activity (such as study abroad or related volunteer work) with two writing courses.
+The options include completing additional international studies course work in a second track, completing a senior project or honors thesis with a faculty mentor, or combining an experiential learning activity (such as study abroad or an internship) with two writing courses.

 See International Studies in the UI General Catalog to learn more about the major and graduating with honors.

 Minor in International Studies

 Students interested in the International Studies major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs

-International studies students have many options to get involved, on and off campus.
-You may choose to be a Global Buddy to a new international student, brush up your language skills at one of the many language department conversation hours, or volunteer with a community organization dedicated to international understanding, such as the Iowa United Nations Association, Iowa City Foreign Relations Council, or the Council for International Visitors to Iowa Cities.
+International studies students have many options to get involved on and off campus.
+You may choose to be a Global Buddy to a new international student, brush up your language skills at one of the many language department conversation hours, or volunteer or intern with a community organization dedicated to international understanding, such as the Iowa United Nations Association, Iowa City Foreign Relations Council, or the Council for International Visitors to Iowa Cities.

 The university hosts a variety of activities related to international studies, including international writer-in-residence programs, lectures, plays, films, and group discussions.